goshippo/shippo-python-sdk/docs/sdks/parcels/README.md

     width='1',
 ))

-if res.parcel is not None:
+if res is not None:
     # handle response
     pass